bloomjn/VMworld-2021-IaC/README.md

 # Getting Started with NSX Infrastructure as Code [NET2272]

+Goal
+  - Automate infrastructure using well known industry tools and integrate it into a code pipeline!

 Presenters
   - Anderson Duboc, Staff Solutions Engineer
   - David Santos, Staff Solutions Engineer